 By default, the Jupyter notebook server is pre-configured but disabled on the VM until you set a Jupyter password.
-To create a strong password for the Jupyter notebook server installed on the machine, run the following command from a command-prompt on the Data Science Virtual Machine OR double click the desktop shortcut we have provided called Jupyter Set Password & Start from a local VM administrator account.
+To create a strong password for the Jupyter notebook server installed on the machine, run the following command from a command-prompt on the Data Science Virtual Machine OR double-click the desktop shortcut we have provided called Jupyter Set Password & Start from a local VM administrator account.

 Follow the messages and choose a strong password when prompted.

-The script will also enable and run the Jupyter server in the background.
+The script also enables and run the Jupyter server in the background.
 Jupyter server is created as a windows task in the WIndows Task Scheduler called Start_IPython_Notebook.
 You may have to wait for a few seconds after setting the password before opening the notebook on your browser.
 See the section below titled Jupyter Notebook on how to access the Jupyter notebook server.